 Jerry Seinfeld still writes every day— “My writing technique is just: You can’t do anything else.
 You don’t have to write, but you can’t do anything else.”

 Show someone else what you write.
 I don’t care if it is across a dinner table with a gracious friend or into the ethers of the Internet.
 Our egos can circumvent our own good taste.
 Sharing the work gives us another sense of what it might mean to others.

-“You can never fully anticipate how an audience is going to react to something you’ve created until it’s out there,” Matt Mullenweg, the founder of Automatic, “That means every moment you’re working on something without it being in the public it’s actually dying, deprived of the oxygen of the real world.”
+“You can never fully anticipate how an audience is going to react to something you’ve created until it’s out there,” says Matt Mullenweg, the founder of Automatic.
+“That means every moment you’re working on something without it being in the public it’s actually dying, deprived of the oxygen of the real world.”

 Putting your work out into the world will help people find you and it will help you make your work better.

 I appreciate the fact that you are still reading.
 We are 500 words in and many have left by now because I haven’t used the words ‘platform’ or ‘Twitter’ yet.
 We’ll get to tools, but bear with me just a little longer.
 We are going to do math.

 Everyone who I have seen win in the post-Internet world of publishing follow this equation:

 We already established that creating meaning is hard and unpredictable.
 This is the factor that you have the least control over.
 You should strive to create it, but never expect it.

 Frequency is the factor you have the most control over. #DoTheWork.
 You are a writer.
 Write something every day.
 Writing every day is hard.
 Find a way to build the habit, because if you build a habit of writing, readers will build a habit of reading.

 Sharing is a newly available variable to authors.
 Ten years ago, a relatively small group of people controlled what was shared.
 That is not true today.
 Nothing is stopping you from reading this blog post and sharing your latest thought, short story or photographic sunset in the next 15 minutes.